rhmtazad/UniProg/README.md

 $ pip install -r requirements.txt
 ```

-To use the run the app, you can either double click on the main.py file
+To run the app, you can either double click on the main.py file
 or you can run the following line of code

 ```